 Q: Does having more CPU cores improve Photoshop performance?

-A: Photoshop primarily only uses a handful of CPU cores, so using anything above a quad core CPU is typically actually worse for performance even though those CPUs are much more expensive.
-You can read more about this in our Photoshop CC 2017.1.1 CPU Comparison article which examined a number of CPUs with between four and ten CPU cores.
+A: Photoshop primarily only uses a handful of CPU cores, so it is more important to use a CPU with the higest operating frequency rather than the highest core count.
+You can read more about this in our Photoshop CC 2017.1.1 CPU Performance article which examined a number of CPUs with between four and fourteen CPU cores.

 Q: You only list Core i7 CPUs, don't I need a Xeon CPU?